libnetdude Concepts This chapter introduces the main concepts of libnetdude and uses small

 found in /etc/services.
 We'll look at an

-example of how to use this registry once we have introduced libnetdude
+example of how to use this registry once we have introduced libnetdude's

 packets.